evanslify/gitcrawl/docs/stackoverflow.md

 ## StackOverflow API Crawler

 * * *

-    target: <stackoverflow user display name>
+    Usage:
+        scrapy crawl -a target=<username> -a site=<sitename> -a size=<size> -a sorting=<sorting> stackexchangesites

+    Args:
+        target: stackexchange userID on that specific site
-    size: 30 <int, maxinum # of questions/answers to fetch>
+        size: 30, the # of questions/answers to look for
-    sort: activity <to sort discussion topics, use one of the following:>
-        activity – last_activity_date
-        creation – creation_date
-        votes – score
+        sorting: activity (or 'creation', 'votes'), the way the spider look for questions/answers first
+        site: the stackexchange site to crawl with. e.g. stackoverflow, askubuntu, serverfault

 * * *